kolejnyy/dbgnn/datasets/island/README.md

 # Island Dataset

 The dataset consists of artificially generated orthogonal grid graphs representing islands.
 Each node has a set of features, which are positive if the node represents land and negative if the node represents water.
-The targets are binary labels, where a label of 1 means that the node either represents a land area or is directly connected to a land node.
+The targets are binary labels, where a label of 1 means that the node either represents a land area or is directly connected to a land node, and a label of 0 represents a water node not connected to any land area.

 ## Dataset generation